All in One View

 Key Points

-• Use incidence2 package to aggregate case data based on a date event, and other variables to produce epidemic curves.
+• Use the incidence2 package to aggregate case data based on a date event, and other variables to produce epidemic curves.